DSCI-310-2025/dsci-310-group-02/CODE_OF_CONDUCT.md

 religion or belief (or lack thereof), membership of a national minority, property, age, education, socio-economic status, technical choices, and experience level.

-Everyone who participates in DSCI 100 activities is required to conform to this Code of Conduct.
-It applies to all spaces managed by DSCI 100 including, but not limited to, class meetings, email communication, and online forums such as Piazza and GitHub.
-The DSCI 100 teaching team are expected to assist with the enforcement of the Code of Conduct.
+All members of the group are required to conform to this Code of Conduct.
+It applies to all spaces involved in this project including, but not limited to, in-person and online meetings, email communication, and online forums such as Piazza and GitHub.

 ### Expected Behavior

-All participants in our events and communications are expected to show respect and courtesy to others.
+All members are expected to show respect and courtesy to others.
 All interactions should be professional regardless of
 platform: either online or in-person.
-In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all DSCI 100 events and platforms:
+In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all meetings and platforms:

 - Use welcoming and inclusive language
 - Be respectful of different viewpoints and experiences